shumatepf/FileTransfer/README.md

 There must be 5 directories.
 If unused, change the suffix to `-NULL` and the path to an empty string.

 Files must be saved to the designated source folder.
 Run the program and files will be sorted to corresponding folders based on their suffixes.

-Currently bugged - issue using strcat twice with same string
+## Running in the background
+The file `watch.py` can be executed to check for new files every 10 seconds and can be ran in the background.
+This requires python to be installed.
+I am not sure which version is required but I reccomend the most recent version as I am using 3.7.

+To run on startup, add `python3.7 path/to/file/watch.py` to your startup thing you have going on for your system.

+For example, I am using i3wm and i have `exec_always python3.7/home/peter/Documents/FileTransfer/watch.py` in my i3 config file.